Scaling of the quantum approximate optimization algorithm on superconducting qubit based hardware: Swap strategy benchmark

 In addition to the circuit depth and CNOT gate count presented in Fig.~\ref{fig:transpiler_comparison} of the main text we also compute the time it takes to transpile the corresponding circuits.
-We find that the commutative aware version of SabreSwap takes the most time while the swap strategies are one to two orders of magnitude faster, see Fig.~\ref{fig:transpiler_runtime}.
+We find that the commutative aware version of SabreSwap and 2QAN have the runtime with the worst scaling while the swap strategies and SabreSwap are up to two orders of magnitude faster, see Fig.~\ref{fig:transpiler_runtime}.